 What is UW Tacoma's current commute mode split?

-A UPASS is a UW program that activates your Husky ID into an unlimited transit pass, powered by ORCA, which stands for One Regional Card for All.
-It is the regional transit fare payment system.
+The U-PASS is the university’s mass transit program that all currently registered students are enrolled.
+When you sign-up (faculty/staff) are eligible to sign up for U-PASS.
+Husky ID card is activated and can be used as an unlimited transit pass.
+The program is powered by ORCA, which stands for One Regional Card for All, which is the Puget Sound’s regional transit fare payment system.

 - Full fare coverage on Metro Transit, Community Transit, Pierce Transit, Kitsap Transit, Everett Transit and Sound Transit buses